 How to Choose a Trekking Pole

-The packed down length isn’t of vital importance to most hikers and backpackers.
+The packed-down length isn’t of vital importance to most hikers and backpackers.
 But for those who plan to travel with their poles, it’s best to look for a pole that packs down small enough to fit in your luggage.
-Something like the Leki Micor Vario is a solid option.
+Something like the LEKI Micro Vario is a solid option.

 In general, people 5’1″ and under will choose a 100cm pole.
 Those up to 5’7″ will use a 110cm pole.
 Hikers ranging from 5’8″ to 5’11” need a 120cm pole.
 And those taller than 6′ will go with the 130cm option.

-And it’s helpful to remember that most poles are adjustable on the fly.
-This lets you to fine-tune them on the trail to your personalized height.
+There are reasons to consider each.
+With adjustable poles, you can quickly change the length.
+This lets you fine-tune them on the trail to your personalized height.
 And it allows you the option to make them longer on the descent and shorter on steep ascents.
 The downside is an increased possibility of failure or slippage at the locking points.

-For further help choosing, this video from REI offers some great tips.
+For further help choosing, the video below from REI offers some great tips.

-Have a favorite pair of trekking poles?
-Let us know in the comments and we’ll test them out for future updates to this article.
+Have a favorite pair of trekking poles we missed?
+Let us know in the comments for future updates to this article.